-Those familiar with the use of infrared (IR) on roofs understand that the IR camera is used at night to pick up the thermal signatures of moisture trapped inside roofing materials.
-This moisture absorbs heat during the light of day, and retains it much longer than the dry materials around it at night.
-The temperature differential allows for easy detection of suspect areas, especially since the IR cameras RAM USA uses can distinguish temperatures down to hundredths of a degree.
-Our cameras mounted in fixed-wing aircraft offer some amazing advantages, mostly based around speed.
-“Infrared cameras are so fast, we can take thousands of frames per second, in high resolution, even from an airplane,” says Joe Cobb, VP of Operations at RAM USA.
+“Infrared cameras are so fast that we can take thousands of frames per second in high resolution, even from an airplane,” says Joe Cobb, VP of Operations at RAM USA.
 “Aerial inspections are typically less expensive, safer, and more accurate than traditional IR walk-over inspections, and they cover every square inch of each roof being scanned for a more comprehensive analysis.”

-Checks and balances of their current roof management programs was a necessity, for a large government client with hundreds of buildings.
-RAM USA’s expertise was called upon to compliment their program of roof re-covers and replacements based on each roof’s age.
-RAM performed Aerial Infrared Roof Scans on 49 such facilities, and determined that less than 15% of the roofs would actually need to be re-covered or replaced.
-The majority of their roofs could be maintained in water-tight condition through Maintenance, Repair, and Restoration, which would result in millions of dollars of savings!
+The complex, interwoven checks and balances of their current roof management programs were necessary for a large government client with hundreds of buildings.
+RAM USA’s expertise was called upon to complement their program of roof re-covers and replacements based on each roof’s age.
+RAM USA scanned 49 buildings with infrared cameras and found that only 15% needed to be recovered or replaced.
+Most of their roofs could be maintained in water-tight conditions through maintenance, repair and restoration, resulting in millions of dollars in savings!

-A large mid-west healthcare system with 14 hospital campuses and 100+ buildings was growing tired of reactionary and costly roofing programs.
-One of their projects was a $600,000 roof section replacement, at a 180,000 sf facility.
+A sizeable midwestern healthcare system with 14 hospital campuses and 100+ buildings was growing tired of reactionary and costly roofing programs.
+One of their projects was a $600,000 roof section replacement at a 180,000 sq. ft. facility.
 This roof section had been posing some problems, and replacement was determined by the roof manufacturer’s age-based recommendations.
-Upon an initial Aerial Infrared Inspection and visual roof survey, RAM determined that only 20% of the roof’s insulation had light moisture saturation, and that replacement wasn’t necessary.
-However, the Aerial Infrared Scan revealed that a different roof section had severe moisture damage, and their original funds were redirected for that project.
+RAM USA’s initial aerial infrared inspection and visual roof survey found that only 20% of the roof’s insulation had moisture.
+They decided not to replace it since it was optional.
+However, the aerial infrared scan revealed that a different roof section had severe moisture damage, and their original funds were redirected to that project.

-A leading consumer products company requested an Aerial Infrared Inspection to check the condition of its roofs, at one of its campuses.
-RAM USA performed a diagnostic Aerial Infrared Scan on all 20 of their buildings.
-Analysis revealed areas of wet insulation in a roof system that the client was set to re-roof, at a cost of roughly $500,000.
-It had been recommended by a contractor that due to the roof’s age it should be replaced/re-roofed, and a previous nuclear scan deemed the roof insulation dry.
-RAM followed the Aerial Inspection with a comprehensive visual survey and core analysis, and determined much of it was still in excellent condition.
-RAM USA recommended implementing a repair and maintenance strategy to gain 5-10 years of life extension, at about 10% of the cost of the original re-roof.
-Saving the client $450,000.
+A leading consumer products company requested an aerial infrared inspection to check the condition of its roofs at one of its campuses.
+RAM USA performed a diagnostic aerial infrared scan on all 20 of their buildings.
+Analysis revealed areas of wet insulation in a roof system that the client was set to re-roof at roughly $500,000.
+A contractor said the roof should be replaced/re-roofed because it was old.
+A previous nuclear scan said the roof insulation was dry.

-As the starting point for our comprehensive Roof Asset Management Programs, after Aerial Infrared Inspections are completed, the next step is performing visual roof surveys with Registered Roof Consultants (RRC’s).
-The analysis of the data collected by the scans and surveys is compiled into a report providing objective options, recommendations, and budgets outlining proper maintenance, repair, and replacement actions, for the next 5 years.
+We start with a comprehensive visual roof survey by Registered Roof Consultants after an infrared inspection to provide an overview of the roof.
+Data analysis from scans and surveys provides recommendations, budgets, maintenance, repair and replacement options for the next 5 years.
 This report can be viewed through our web-based management tool, RAM Command, which offers many ways to drill down and sort the findings.
-Conventional, bound hard copies are also available, if they are preferred.
-RAM USA recommends Roof Asset Management Programs, to anyone who has the important task of managing roofs.
+Conventional, bound hard copies are also available if they are preferred.
+RAM USA recommends roof asset management programs to anyone with the vital task of managing roofs.